-Amy Arden explores the past history and present iterations of places and ideas.
+Amy Arden explores the past and present iterations of places and ideas.
 She’s hiked, driven, camped, and ridden on a 6,000-mile journey across a dozen states, and shared those adventures in a series of blog posts.

 Her writing has appeared in Smithsonian magazine online, Viral History, World Travelers Today, and other publications.
 She is a former contributor to American Cowboy magazine, writing on topics as broad as the frontier itself: history, music, art, travel, and a firsthand look at driving cattle through the Nevada desert.